SoftDeveloper-NL/SoftDeveloper-NL/README.md

 I'm a developer who implements customers' ideas🧐🛰🚀.
 If you have any idea, contact me anytime, then you can get the better result that you imagined 😮.
-As a full-stack developer, I started programming when I was 10 at code school and worked on IT company since 2015, but I retired from that company from 2021.
+As a full-stack & Game developer, I started programming when I was 10 at code school and worked on IT company since 2015, but I retired from that company from 2021.
 For standing out 👍my Skills on the world and getting ⭐⭐⭐review🥇🥈🥉.
 I want to directly working with client and show my talent skills.
 I 💖love my all creations even if it's small and inconspicuous.
 So I give my whole 💖heart and soul for thems.

 You can contact me here.